sathya-mithra-k/Placement-eligibility-tester/README.md

 Creating an placement eligibility tester<br/>
-data used is a dummy one created using python
+Data used is a dummy one created using python